-I am Dr. Kaelyn Krook an Otolaryngologist at ENT of Georgia.
+I am Dr. Kaelyn Krook, a board-certified Otolaryngologist and fellowship-trained Allergist at ENT of Georgia.
 Originally from Midland, MI (two hours north of Detroit), I was immersed in a small-town culture where people helped other people and from a young age I knew I wanted to be in a position where I could assist people in need.
 From science experiments in my kitchen, to the high school anatomy lab, I quickly learned medicine was my calling, and interacting with people was my greatest reward.

 Fast forward to undergrad at the University of Richmond, where I played club soccer and graduated summa cum laude double majoring in Biology and Spanish, I decided to become a doctor.
 Subsequently, I attended the University of Virginia School of Medicine, receiving my medical degree in 2012.
 I became drawn to Otolaryngology early on in medical school because of the complex anatomy of the head and neck region and unique patient processes.
 I made my way to Atlanta, GA via the Otolaryngology residency program at Emory University.
 At Emory, I was given the opportunity to serve the veterans at the Atlanta VA Medical Center, a large underserved population at Grady Hospital and spent several months at Children’s hospital of Egleston as well.